Residents evacuate after third massive quake

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Many North Island coastal residents have been told to move immediately to higher ground after a third massive earthquake off New Zealand today.
+Many North Island coastal residents have been told to move immediately to higher ground after a third massive earthquake off the coast of New Zealand.

-The magnitude 8.1 earthquake struck off the Kermadec Islands, 1000km northeast of New Zealand, at 8.28am (NZT).
+According to USGS, the latest quake - which hit off the Kermedec Islands, north of the North Island - was magnitude 8.1 and just 10km deep.
+An alert went out about 8.45am.

+A 7.4 quake struck near Raoul Island in the Kermadecs at 6.41am and many New Zealanders were shaken awake by a magnitude 7.1 quake off the North Island's east coast at 2.27am.

 The National Emergency Management Authority said residents must evacuate these areas even if they did not feel the earthquake.
 "DO NOT WAIT.
 A damaging tsunami is possible."